 ✘ 6 year expiration

-We’ve been using the Evenflo Maestro Sport harness-to-booster car seat (technically its retired sibling the SecureKid) at home and on trips for the last four years.
-It’s probably one of the best options for a travel car seat for preschoolers if you want one that will last a good few years.
-It offers nice height limits as a forward-facing harness and then plenty of room in high-back booster mode.
+The Evenflo Maestro Sport harness-to-booster car seat is probably one of the best options for a travel car seat for kindergartners if you want one that will last a few years and your child is on the lighter side.
+It offers nice height limits as a forward-facing harness and then a little extra time in high-back booster mode.

-It’s hard to beat the all-around package of the Maestro Sport.
+It’s hard to beat the all-around package of the Maestro Sport when you’re shopping for a travel car seat for the 5 year old in your life.
 It’s got enough padding to keep riders happy (unlike the previous version) and is light enough that we regularly carry it through the airport by the straps since we no longer bring a stroller.
 At only 9lbs, it’s truly a lightweight harness booster seat!

-We’ve installed this in an airplane seat many times and it’s quick and easy.
-Our kids haven’t had issue with legroom, but we do remove their shoes and remind them not to (accidentally) kick their neighbor in front.
+We’ve installed its cousin in an airplane seat many times while using it with the harness and it’s quick and easy.
+Our kids never had an issue with legroom, but we would remove their shoes and remind them not to (accidentally) kick their neighbor in front.

 The biggest downside for some families is that the shoulder straps are set fairly close to each other in 5-point harness mode.
 If Evenflo could make them even 1″ further apart, they’d have some very happy kids out there.
 The narrow setting is compounded by the lack of harness pads – which you are not allowed to add.
-Sometimes our kids have complained but usually they haven’t; when it bothers them, we try to just pull their shirt collars up to protect the sides of their necks.
-If your child has a broader build, he might do better with a different seat.
-Note that the harness weight limit is 50 lbs.
+Sometimes our kids complained but usually they didn’t; when it bothered them, we pulled their shirt collars up to protect the sides of their necks.
+If your child has a broader build or is tall, he might do better with a different seat.

-For average or thinner kids, we think the Evenflo Maestro Sport might be the best car seat for 5 year old kids whose families are on a budget but want a travel-worthy option.
+For average or smaller/thinner kids, we think the Evenflo Maestro Sport might be the best car seat for 5 year old kids whose families are on a budget but want a travel-worthy option.
+Since it converts between a forward-facing harness and a highback booster seat, many families can get at least two years of use out of it – not bad for a seat with a retail price around $100.

 Graco Tranzitions review